torkildr/nginx-letsencrypt-armhf/README.md

 # lets-encrypt-nginx

 An nginx Docker image with lets-encrypt included.
-Certificates are checked on container start, and on a daiy schedule.
+Certificates are checked on container start, and on a daily schedule.
 Certificates are generated using [acme-tiny](https://github.com/diafygi/acme-tiny), with a wrapper around it.

 ## Quick start